 The Best Binoculars For Astronomy, Stargazing, and Night Sky Observing In 2021

 If you just want to get the best astronomy binoculars picks on the market right now, look no more.
 Here are my personal 5 picks I would consider to choose today for stargazing and astronomy (and actually I'm a proud owner of the Nikon 10x50 binoculars mentioned below).

 - Big 63mm diameter objective binoculars grab a ton of light and excel for both astronomical and daytime viewing

 - Mini Giant binocular lenses and BAK-4 prisms are fully multi-coated for exceptional light transmission and bright images

 - Binocular barrels are internally glare-threaded to eliminate ghosting and ensure rich contrast

 - For steady images and extended gazes, you'll want to mount these high-power binoculars on a tripod

-- Includes hard case, deluxe wide neck strap and lens caps
+- Includes soft case, deluxe wide neck strap and lens caps

 2. Orion Scenix 7 x 50